Pitch interval

-Pitch Intervals
+Pitch intervals

-Ordered Pitch Interval
+Ordered pitch interval

-The ordered pitch interval. is the number of semitones that separates one pitch from another, upward or downward.
+The ordered pitch interval is the number of semitones that separates one pitch from another, upward or downward.
 It is thus more specific than the unordered pitch interval in that it represents the directionality of the interval.
 An ordered pitch interval always includes a plus or minus sign.
 Thus this interval type can describe a melodic as well as a harmonic interval.